mkondratek/git-machete-blog-post/blog.md

 The version control system provided with the JetBrains's IDE products allows performing pretty much all everyday VCS actions directly via the IDE.
-Among the many useful benefits of the provided IDE and VCS integration, the full support of GitHub Pull Requests introduced in IDEA 2020.2 must be emphasized.
+Among the many useful benefits of the provided IDE and VCS integration, the full support of GitHub Pull Requests introduced in IDEA 2020.2 must be highlighted.

 We created a plugin that eases the management of 2+ branches in the repository while also promoting the creation of small PRs &mdash;